Coherent control through phonon anharmonicity: Abstract

 \section{Abstract}

 Anharmonic lattice vibrations play a key role in many physical phenomena.
 They govern the heat conductivity of solids, strongly affect the phonon spectra, play a prominent role in soft mode phase transitions, allow ultrafast engineering of material properties and more.
 The most direct evidence for anharmonicity is to measure the oscillation frequency changing as a function of the oscillation amplitude.
 For lattice vibrations, this is not a trivial task, and anharmonicity is probed indirectly through its effects on thermodynamic properties and spectral features or through coherent decay of one mode to another.
-However, measurement of the anharmonicity of a single Raman mode is still lacking.
+However, measurement and control of the anharmonicity of a single Raman mode is still lacking.
 We show that ultrafast double pump-probe spectroscopy could be used to directly observe frequency shifts of Raman phonons as a function of the oscillation amplitude and disentangle the coherent contributions from quasi-harmonic sources such as temperature and changes to the carrier density in the thermoelectric materials SnTe and SnSe.
+Moreover, we show that coherent displacive phononic excitations in tandem with electron-phonon coupling is a pathway to dynamically control phonon anharmonicity.
 Our results have dramatic implications for the material engineering of future thermoelectrics.
 Moreover, our methodology could be used to isolate the basic mechanisms driving optically induced phase transitions and other nonlinear phenomena based on their unique timestamps.